 John is also an accomplished appellate advocate, having argued many federal appeals across the country.
 His wins include cases in the United States Courts of Appeal for the Federal Circuit, as well as the Second, Sixth, Seventh, and Ninth Circuits.
-John argued Papst Licensing v.
+John, for example, argued Papst Licensing v.
 Fuji Film, the Federal Circuit's first application of the Supreme Court's decision in Teva v.
 Sandoz.
 For that victory, Law360 dubbed him and the Fisch Sigler team a "Legal Lion."
 The resulting Papst opinion has already been cited over 250 times in this short time.

 John clerked for the Honorable Paul R. Michel of the United States Court of Appeals for the Federal Circuit, and the Honorable William T. Prince of the United States District Court for the Eastern District of Virginia.
 John also served as a trial lawyer and federal prosecutor with the United States Department of Justice, where he was selected for the DOJ's prestigious and highly selective Honors Program.